Scrutiny Rock-on¶

 Now, navigate to Rock-ons and click the Update button, once the refresh is done, you will be in the tab with all Rock-ons.
 Search for “Scrutiny” Rock-on and click Install button.

-First step of the wizzard, select the “Scrutiny-Config-Share” earlier created:
+In the first step of the wizard, select the “Scrutiny-Config-Share” created earlier:

 Step 4, review your configuration, then click Submit to start the Rock-on installation.

-Step 5, installation in progress, you can close the wizzard.
+Step 5, with the installation in progress, close the wizard.

-Once the installation done, you can use the Scrutiny UI button to go to the web interface to view and monitor all the metrics collected from your server disks.
+Once the installation finishes, use the Scrutiny UI button to go to the web interface to view and monitor all the metrics collected from your server disks.

 Scrutiny initial configuration¶